tratteria/website/content/docs/quickstart/verifying-trats.md

 #### Verifying Claims

-Txn-Token contains the following verifiable claims:
+TraT contains the following verifiable claims:

 **iss**

 The issuer should match the Tratteria issuer value.
-In the generated Txn-Token, we received `https://example.org/tts` as the issuer, which is the correct value as configured in the quick-start configuration.
+In the generated TraT, we received `https://example.org/tts` as the issuer, which is the correct value as configured in the quick-start configuration.

 **aud**

 The audience should match the trust domain of your application.
-In the generated Txn-Token, we received `https://example.org/` as the audience, which is the correct value as configured in the quick-start configuration.
+In the generated TraT, we received `https://example.org/` as the audience, which is the correct value as configured in the quick-start configuration.

 **iat**